-IRS Printable Mileage Log Template - Free Excel & PDF versions
+IRS Printable Mileage Log Template 2023 - Free Excel & PDF

 Are you driving a car as a part of your employment, are you self-employed and using your car for business purposes, or an employer who wants to make mileage logging easier for your employees?
 Then this IRS mileage log template is for you.

-You can download the printable mileage log template which uses the standard IRS mileage rate for 2022.
-The IRS recently released the new 2022 standard rates which you can find here.
+You can download the printable mileage log template which uses the standard IRS mileage rate for 2023 - 65.5 cents per mile for business-related driving.

 Important note: If you choose to use the Google Sheets version, you need to copy the sheet onto your own sheet.
 You will not be able to directly edit this one as it is publicly available.
 For a quicker solution, download the Excel file or use the Driversnote app.